GravityEcho/SODES/README.md

 Simple Open Dance Evaluation Server - そうです

 The goal of this project is to offer a browser-based dance game with qualities similar to games like Dance Dance Revolution, and its PC counterpart Stepmania.
 All files can and should be hosted by a web server.
-I recommend dockerized nginx.
+I currently recommend dockerized nginx (https://docs.linuxserver.io/images/docker-nginx/).

 phases of development: